 Appropriate Vaccine Usage

-This datapoint is a measure of the percent of long-term patients who were vaccinated against pneumonia and flu.
+This is a measure of the percent of long-term stay patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy